 Providing a safe and supportive place to learn, play and experience the love of Jesus Christ, this is the first establishment of its kind in the region.
 Ages of the children in the home range from 5 to 18 with staff consisting of dorm mothers, cooks, security guards and directors.
 Many of the children now attend school for the first time in their lives.
 The home is strategically located within the local village, which provides a center of education and safety for children.
 IAP has been actively digging wells and building pavilions in two nearby villages.
 These community improvements provide much needed access to clean and safe drinking water and a sheltered environment in which nearby towns can educate their children and hold other social gatherings.
 IAP remains sensitive to cultural norms and traditions and takes great care to not overstep their boundaries by “westernizing”.
 IAP continues to love and support the children from the Sawla Children’s Home, including helping them complete their education.
 These are some amazing children, and we are excited for the impact they will make in the future.

 Project sustainability is key.
-Recently, additional land was purchased across the street from the children’s home and construction is underway on Phase 2 of the Sawla View Lodge & Restaurant is now open for business!
+Construction is nearly complete, and we area excited to announce that the Sawla View Lodge & Restaurant is now open for business!
 It is a local source of sustainability that has served as a monetary support for the Sawla Children’s Home and will continue to support the Train A Child International School.
-Accommodations include 18 guest rooms including suites with a separate dormitory for drivers or local clientele traveling on official business or leisure.
+Accommodations include 18 guest rooms with four price points from Suites to Economy, so there is something for everyone traveling on official business or leisure.
 The restaurant is serving breakfast, lunch and dinner, and has just opened the rooftop for dining with a great view of the town of Sawla.
 The nearest hotel or restaurant are quite a distance from town.
 Sawla is a regional hub for business and government activity, and the lodge is happy to now offer conference packages.
-All of these components provide excellent potential for this to be a profitable venture and huge step toward bringing sustainability and exposure to the children’s home.
+All of these components provide excellent potential for this to be a profitable venture and a strategic step toward bringing sustainability and exposure to the children’s home.
 Sawla Children’s Home is so much more than an orphanage.
 It’s quickly becoming a sustainable model for responsible child development in Northern Ghana.

 Production of maize, yams, cashews, mangos and other crops on over 20 acres has supplemented the home's food budget.
 Any surplus is sold in the local market for profit.